Honeybus: Career

 Dello resigned in August 1968.
 The band recruited Jim Kelly on guitar and vocals to replace him and Cane began songwriting and performing lead vocals.
 This line-up scored minor successes with "She Sold Blackpool Rock" and "Girl Of Independent Means".
 Honeybus eventually disbanded late in 1969.
 Their 1970 album Story, without an active band to promote it, failed to chart.
-However, it is now highly collectable and sells for around £1,000 in mint condition.
+However, it is now highly collectable and has sold around £1,000 in mint condition.
 It has since been re-issued on compact disc.

+Kircher left the group in the summer of 1969 and went on tour with Engelbert Humperdinck.
+He was replaced by drummer Lloyd Courtney for the remainder of the sessions for their debut album.